TechWatching/techwatching.dev/input/posts/teams-sso-powershell.md

 ### Preauthorize Teams clients.

-As the Teams clients will ask a token with the previously created scope, they must be authorized to have access to this permission.
+As the Teams clients will ask for a token with the previously created scope, they must be authorized to have access to this permission.
 That is what does the following script:

 ```PowerShell
 # Authorize Teams mobile/desktop client and Teams web client to access API